Arachni/arachni/README.md

 ### Website Crawler

  - Filters for redundant pages like galleries, catalogs, etc based on regular expressions and counters.
+    - Can optionally detect and ignore redundant pages automatically.
  - URL exclusion filter based on regular expressions.
  - URL inclusion filter based on regular expressions.
  - Can optionally follow subdomains.
  - Adjustable link count limit.
  - Adjustable redirect limit.
+ - Adjustable depth limit.
  - Modular path extraction via "Path Extractor" components.
  - Can read paths from multiple user supplied files (to both restrict and extend the scope of the crawl).

+### Auditor

+ - Can audit:
+    - Forms
+    - Links
+    - Cookies
+    - Headers
+ - Can ignore binary/non-text pages.
+ - Can optionally audit forms and links using both ```GET``` and ```POST``` HTTP methods.
+ - Can optionally submit all links and forms of the page along with the cookie permutations to provide extensive cookie-audit coverage.
+ - Can exclude specific input vectors by name.

 ### HTML Parser